-Located in Kensington Gardens and next to Princess Diana’s Kensington Palace home, the Diana Memorial Playground was created by the Diana Memorial Fund and opened on 30th June 2000 in her memory.
+The Diana Memorial Playground is located in Kensington Gardens, next to Princess Diana’s Kensington Palace home.
+This playground was created by the Diana Memorial Fund and opened on 30th June 2000 in her memory.
 It is open to children 12 and under, and designed so less able and able-bodies children can play together.

 Inspired by the stories of Peter Pan, the playground features plenty of creative touches throughout, with play sculptures, a trio of teepees, tree-houses and little pathways tucked away in the greenery for children to explore.

 And of course there’s the fantastic wooden pirate ship on a sandy beach, with thick rope bridges and ladders providing access and once aboard, a crow’s nest to climb up to and a lower deck to explore.
 The Princess Diana Playground is one of the best playgrounds in London and one of our top free things to do with kids in the city.

 It truly feels like an adventure as you wander around, discovering other play areas hidden among the trees and clever landscaping.

 View this post on Instagram